 An environmentalism for the next 100 years will be about becoming a partner in this Resurrection Biology: employing our human cleverness to encourage and amplify the natural process of renewal and recreation.

 This Next Ecology will accept that “pristine wilderness” is mostly a romantic construct of the late nineteenth century, not a description of the world which has co-evolved along with these troublesome, successful humans.
 It will celebrate the light-handed co-management we will need to learn.
 It will accept the presence of humans as a good thing.
 It will love good cities not less than it loves untrodden peaks and wildernesses.

 In October 2010 we organized the Whitman 150 Project, featuring a multi-voiced public read-through of the entire long poem “Song of Myself” (in honor of the 150th anniversary of the 1860 edition of Leaves of Grass).
 Our reading/celebration at Pacific Northwest College of Art was a huge poetic success, with 52 readers for 52 sections.
-We hope to splice these readings together into a fabulous dvd and will soon have it posted/available for teachers and appreciators of Walt Whitman.

 I got a Ph.D. in literature from Emory University (Atlanta) on a Danforth doctoral fellowship.
 Before that, my path lay through an evangelical Christian college on the west coast (Westmont College) as a place to wrestle with the inherent conflict between the rowdiness of human nature and the narrowness of the religious culture I had been raised in.